kb3k/can-chicago-create-croissants/README.md

 3. nlp/extract_info

 Performs a word frequency distribution analysis.
-Cleans the data ultimately yielding a tokenized, stemmed, lower cased text filtered of tokenizing, filtered of stop words.
+Cleans the data ultimately yielding a tokenized, stemmed, lower-cased text filtered of stop words.

 4. artisan_croissant_locator

-Uses BeautifulSoup to scrape the web for some Chicago bakery reviews involving the word 'croissant.'
+Scrape the web for some Chicagoland bakery reviews involving the word 'croissant.'

 Limitations:

 There is only 1 review per bakery, totaling 90 reviews total.
 More reviews, perhaps from another medium such as Google, would ideally be collected per bakery as 1 review does not decide all.
 However for the business use case, 1 review will suffice.
+Further, the naive bayes algorithm is applied to a single instance of test data that is not randomly selected; a cross validation solution could be more appropriate for this small sample size.